 The place was so nasty (a reflection of its clientele not its employees) that the bathrooms in the basement were of a peculiar design I had not seen before.
 They were one piece metal rooms with metal everything from the toilet to the sink to the mirror.

 Why you ask?
 Cause at 5 in the morning, you could not pay a human being enough money to go and clean it.
+Remember, the customer sucks.
 No, you simply turned on a hose and strayed everything down until the condoms and whatever else(we also sold alcohol) washed down the floor drain.

 I got paid well ($10 an hour – twice the minimum wage then) and paid every week.
 Plus two 8pm-8am shifts and I had 24 hours for the week while I was studying.
 Plus I got to be nice or be a dick as the situation called for and that kind of employee freedom is worth more than money.